 The accounts of the Town are organized on the basis of funds, each of which is considered a separate accounting entity.
 The operations of each fund are accounted for with a separate set of self-balancing accounts.
 The Town has established separate funds for governmental functions under General Fund, Special Revenue Funds, and Capital Projects Funds in addition to an Internal Service Fund - Medical Insurance Fund - for self-insured medical services for the Town and Board of Education employees.
 The Town's accounting records for Governmental Funds follow the modified accrual basis of accounting; that is, revenues are recognized in the accounting period in which they become both measurable and available to finance operations of the fiscal period.
 The major source of revenue that is recognized under the modified accrual basis are funds received from the State of Connecticut and the Federal government.
-Expenditures are recognized in the accounting period in second is used for Proprietary and Fiduciary Funds.
+Expenditures are recognized in the accounting period in which the fund liability is incurred.
+The accrual basis of accounting is used for Proprietary and Fiduciary Funds.
 Revenues are recognized when earned and expenses are recognized when incurred.
 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting, as are the proprietary and fiduciary fund statements.
-Revenues are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.